The-Compilers/CryptoYard/backend/doc/reports.md

 ### Rules for calculation for each transaction type

-The following calculations are performed for each transaction, based on the transaction type.
+Calculations are performed for each transaction, based on the transaction type.
+Each Transaction type is represented by a separate class in the code.
+The class implements method `updateWalletSnapshot(WalletSnapshot)`.
+The following sections describe the logic of how each transaction type must update the wallet.

 #### Buy order